-If there are spaces available on contract transporting pupils with SEN to school, it is possible to purchase a season ticket for the duration of the contract.
+If there are spaces available on taxi contracts transporting pupils with SEN to school, it may be possible to purchase a season ticket for the duration of the contract.

-1f Suitable Schools.
+1f Suitable Schools

 When assessing eligibility the County Council considers whether the nearest qualifying school has places available and provides education appropriate to the age, ability and aptitudes of your child and any Special Educational Needs your child may have.